-I’m having a bit of a run on the Pentax MZ series at the moment as I try to complete my aim to own every model produced.
+I’m having a bit of a run on the Pentax MZ series at the moment and my recent purchase of the Pentax MZ-M helps in my aim to own every model produced.
 As is stands I have nearly all the entry/mid level examples except the MZ-10 but I still need to get some of the top end models, MZ-6, MZ-3 and MZ-S. I will probably be able to get the MZ-6 and the MZ-3 but the MZ-S is still selling for up to £350 so I suspect it will be a while before I get that model.

 I paid £10 for my MZ-M which was for the body only without a lens, but with a pentax strap fitted.
 Like all the MZ series cameras I own it is in very good condition cosmetically with hardly a mark on it other that a couple of light scratches on the bottom casing.
 Although these cameras are light weight and plastic in construction they certainly seem to have stood up well to the years of use they have been put to – either that or these cameras just never got used!